DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 ### Dialogue Line

-- A single line of dialogue spoken by one person
+- A single line of dialogue spoken by one person.
+	- Can be more than one sentence or even a sentence fragment

+Dialogue Lines are characterized by:
+- Who is saying the line

 # Where is Dialogue Found?